tibs/dotDoom/emacs-notes.rst

   be there.

 * https://lisp-lang.org/ and http://planet.lisp.org/

+* https://lispcookbook.github.io/cl-cookbook/ - "The CL Cookbook aims to
+  tackle all sort of topics, for the beginner as for the more advanced developer."
+Also downloadable in EPUB or PDF for a fee.

 * and there is a github repository for https://github.com/norvig/paip-lisp (Paradigms of Artificial Intelligence Programming), which is a book that